All Episodes

 The fact that the Democrats have to do this is an indication of the actual weakness that they face in this country with genuine voters.

-You like to do sports.
+You like to think you should use sports.

-Well, you know, it's it's like a football game.
+It's like a football game.

 We're in the fourth quarter.